-All of this is important to understand because when you’re selecting or building a projector screen, you want to make sure that your projected image is going to actually fill your screen.
+All of this is important to understand because when you’re selecting or building a projector screen for a home theater, outdoor screen, or for a golf simulator screen, you want to make sure that your projected image is going to actually fill your screen.
 After all, there’s no sense in building a screen that’s a little wider or taller than your image will ever be, so you’ll want to select an aspect ratio that is most appropriate for you and build your screen to match.

 You might be thinking that, since 2.39:1 is most common in a theater, that’s what you’ll want for your home theater.
 That’s understandable, but unless you want to spend a lot of money on some relatively special equipment, it’s probably not what you want.
 Consider first that there are basically no projectors that natively create these 21:9 or 2.39:1 images.
 Yes, there are some out there that have special lenses to accomplish it but these are very expensive and really are beyond the scope of this article.
 By far the most common home theater projectors are built to a 16:9 aspect ratio, and this presents a problem on a 21:9 screen.